 “My advice is to not put your head in the sand, and not to assume that this is not relevant to your kid, because it might be.”
 Tuckman says it’s best for parents to talk to their kids about sex – so you can make sure they’re getting accurate information.

-In this interview, Ari Tuckman, PsyD, author of several books on ADHD and co-coordinator of the 2017 CHADD Conference in Atlanta, GA, discusses tips for making the conversation less awkward — and your kids safer.
+In this interview, Ari Tuckman, PsyD, author of several books on ADHD and co-coordinator of the annual International Conference on ADHD, discusses tips for making the conversation less awkward -- and your kids safer.

 Tips for Talking to Teens About Sexting & Texting